Aidar5/nattoeng/docs/source/book/18_db/where.rst

 * ``_`` - denotes one character or number
 * ``%`` - denotes zero, one or many characters

-For example, if  *model* field is written in different formats the previous query will not be able to extract the switches needed.
+For example, if  *model* field is written in different formats the previous query will not be able to extract needed switches.

 For example, for sw6 switch the model field is written in this format: C3750, but for sw1 and sw3 switches: Cisco 3750.